Skip to main content

 Backup

 All user data and documents are stored in a mongo database.
 The other components only store log files and configuration.
 Mongo provides an easy way to backup the information using the mongodump command.
 This also includes any documents and images.
-You can use a Kubernetes cron job to automatically dump the database at regular intervals.
-An alternative is to use a shell script and Linux cron job as described below.

 If you are just testing the installation or already have a procedure for mongo database backup you may skip this section.